fidalgok/graphql-backend-starter/notes.md

 The ```src/createServer.js``` file pulls together your schema ```typedefs.graphql``` and your resolvers and sets up the function to create the server which is called in the index.js file.

 index.js simply sets up the environment variables and starts up the server created in the createServer file.
 You then tell it to listen for requests coming from a specific location with CORS.
 This will be the location of your front end.

+Now you are ready to ```npm i``` the rest of your dependencies and try running the server!
+The next steps go over how to manage the flow of creating new data types and resolvers for your public facing API.

 ## The Backend GraphQL flow